0bbedCode/SimpleBlock/README.md

 * Cross Thread UI issue (when an non UI thread talks with UI elements on the UI thread) I had a fix but those have their own errors since the UI is not present
 * Rare Program Lock (Program just does nothing til you terminate it)
 * Help Popup does not go away just click the Text area til it disapears that happens sometimes you will know when it does
+* False Update Reports (Something I cant 100% fix as some sites return the exact time stamp you opened it as the last update)

 # Features